 ‘I’m sure it’s going to be a great party,’ agreed Hans as a servant appeared behind him, no doubt ordered there by the butler.
 ‘But hand your case to young Clarence here and head on in, mother will be delighted to see you.’

-‘Thank you Hans, I will chat to you later, I see more of your guests are arriving, I think you’re going to be a busy lad for a while.’
+‘Thank you Hans, I will chat to you later, I see more of your guests are arriving, You’re going to be a busy lad for a while.’
 With a heavy handed pat to the shoulder he left Hans standing on the front porch, looking on as a small Toyota pulled into the yard.

 When the invitations had gone out, there had been no consideration of class or creed.
 They had simply contacted as many of the old families as they could, and found out who would be interested in joining the party.
 Tonight it might well be rich sitting next to rags, bound in history by the ancient curse of the werewolf.